glitchub/pionic/README.md

         sudo apt install git
         git clone https://github.com/glitchub/pionic
+        cd pionic

-    Review pionic/pionic.cfg and make desired changes.
+    Review pionic.cfg and make desired changes, then:

-    Then:

-        make -C pionic
+        make

-    Ensure that USB dongle is attached and reboot.
-Pi will boot to pionic.sh which takes over the display and shows status.
-If all is well pionic.sh will start the fixture driver.
+    Assuming install is completed normally, just esure that a USB dongle is attached and reboot.
+The Pi will boot and run the script pionic.sh.

-    When pionic is running it may take over the display and login will only possible via ssh.
-It's possible to induce pionic failure by booting with the ethernet unplugged and therefore access the console while it's trying to start.
+    pionic.sh waits for networking to be up, then reqests a fixture driver name from the server.
+If no name is provided then it uses 'default'.

+    If the named driver directory does exist in the './fixtures', then pionic.sh will download fixtgures.tar.gz from the server, unpack it to a temp directory, and look for the fixture directory there.

+    The fixture directory will contain script fixture.sh, pionic calls that script and does not exit it to return.

+    Note it is possible to install pionic in 'local' mode by setting "SERVER_IP=" without a value.
+It will not attempt to talk to the server and will start the 'local' fixture driver, i.e. ./fixtures/local/fixture.sh.
+    Currently the local driver just starts a cgi server that supports the mkfm command option.